merqlove/do_snapshot/README.md

     $ do_snapshot --digital-ocean-client-id YOURLONGAPICLIENTID --digital-ocean-api-key YOURLONGAPIKEY

-### How-To
+### How-To (Here is also [Longren Tutorial](https://longren.io/automate-making-snapshots-of-your-digitalocean-droplets/))

 Here we `keeping` only 5 **latest** snapshots and cleanup older after new one is created.
 If creation of snapshots failed no one will be deleted.
 By default we keeping `10` droplets.

     $ do_snapshot --keep 5 -c

-Keep latest 3 from selected droplets:
+Keep latest 3 from selected droplet:

-    $ do_snapshot --only 123456 1234567 --keep 3
+    $ do_snapshot --only 123456 --keep 3

-Working with all except selected droplets:
+Working with all except droplets:

     $ do_snapshot --exclude 123456 123457